Interview Copilot Setup for Zoom, Meet, and Teams

 TL;DR

 Using an AI interview copilot with Zoom, Google Meet, and Microsoft Teams is mostly about preparation, permissions, and platform setup.
 Check whether notes or external tools are allowed, test audio before the call, keep your answers in your own voice, and avoid sharing anything except the window you intend to present.
-The fastest way to prepare is to build your role-specific notes in OphyAI Interview Copilot and rehearse aloud in Interview Coach.
+The fastest way to prepare is to build your role-specific notes in OphyAI Interview Copilot and rehearse aloud in Interview Practice.

 Quick Answer: Interview Copilot Setup for Zoom, Meet, and Teams